fernandoangelin/pairpoint_qae_challenge/README.md

 Pabot creates workers to run each suite.
 For this specific case, two workers will be created to run the suite create_new_user and get_user.
 PS: it is installed in the previous step (while installing the libraries from the requirements.txt file)

 ## Run Evidence
-You can view the HTML file [here](path/to/yourfile.html).

-[Here](/evidence/report.html), one can see an example of Test Run Report.

-And [here](/evidence/log.html), one can see an example of Test Run Log.
+One can find examples of Test Run Report and Test Run Log inside the evidence folder, [here](/evidence/).